 - Explain how a database management system stores data and allows for quick access. - Explain the purpose of indexes and database catalogs and how a database management system creates and manages them. - Explain how a database answers queries and how to choose and execute an optimal plan to run a query evaluation. - Explain how a database evaluates multiple queries concurrently and optimizes the query evaluation process. - Determine when to use multiple databases across devices for various applications. - Improve the performance of databases using tuning techniques.

-The course will be delivered in person during the lecture hours.
+I ne course will be delivered in person during the lecture nours.
 Lecture notes will be posted online in OWL.
-Office hours are online (in zoom) and require completing a sign-up sheet as outlined in OWL.

 Table of contents (tentative):